Lecture: Beth Hughes On Hepworth

 When & Where

-Lakeland Arts manages Abbot Hall Art Gallery, Blackwell, The Arts & Crafts House, Museum of Lakeland Life & Industry and Windermere Steamboat Museum.
+Lakeland Arts manages Abbot Hall Art Gallery, Blackwell, The Arts & Crafts House, Museum of Lakeland Life & Industry and Windermere Jetty.

 Lakeland Arts is a registered charity, registration number 1153001.